 The licensee should be informed of the proposed discussion topics and planned NRC participants to allow the licensee to prepare for the call.

-At the end of the call, an NRC manager should summarize followup actions, if any, to ensure that both the licensee and the NRC have a common understanding.
+At the end of the call, an NRC manager should summarize the follow-up actions, if any, to ensure that both the licensee and the NRC have a common understanding.

 END

-Attachment 3: Plant Response and Event Followup
+Attachment 3: Plant Response and Event Follow-up

 Each section of the checklist specifies the basis for actions.